 I hope this greeting finds readers well.
-In the grandest journey that is the discovery of ourselves, I’ve found that sometimes there’s no greater validation for our place in the world than when in someone else’s eyes the fragments of each perspective make up for a greater whole; views that reflect our own but which are also different enough to be apart allow us to reach farther into the universe and see into life’s endlessness.
+In the grandest journey that is the discovery of ourselves, I’ve found that sometimes there’s no greater validation than in someone else’s eyes, when the fragments of each perspective make up for a greater whole; views that reflect our own but which are also different enough to be apart allow us to reach farther into the universe and see into life’s endlessness.
 There, we discover not just reflections, but whole troves of new dimensions for us to plant seeds in.

 Through the course of reading and researching for POC Today, I’ve been fortunate enough to find this validation again and again.
 On this day, the reading is on infrastructure and policy, and the story is from Eric Avila, in his Folklore of the Freeway (2014):